miur/tenjo/README.rst

 I recommend using ``reStructuredText`` format for all your notes.
 Then you will be able to generate wiki web site directly from tasks worklogs, or parse and convert them into changelogs, dashboards and weekly reports.

+Folder ``./.done/`` will become hidden on linux, which will prevent it from being accessed by file manager preview each time you open project directory -- which may become quite expensive after number of your task files will exceed ~5000 on typical filesystem.

 Reasonings: